 Head Mounted Displays

-Head Mounted Displays (or HMDs) are advanced VR headsets like the Oculus Rift or GearVR.
+Head Mounted Displays (or HMDs) are advanced VR headsets like the PS VR or Oculus Rift.
 Littlstar was the first 360° content distribution network to offer a GearVR app and we continue to lead the way in experiencing this new medium in advanced VR headsets.
 All VR approved videos are curated and individually chosen by our Content Team and are selected based on the content in the piece as well as the professional quality of the video.
 If you would like your content included in our VR Cinema app please email us and be sure to reference your account username and include a link to your video; one of our team members will contact you after your request has been reviewed.

 The performance requirements to truly enjoy this type of content means that a native app is almost a requirement.
 Many of the currently available mobile browsers (Safari, Chrome, Firefox, etc) are steadily adding features to better support the rendering and playback of 360° content.
 The current limitations are mostly confined to video playback.
 To date we have experienced the best support from Chrome on all devices and operating systems.